- Industry trends in digital banking

 Embedded banking will grow in popularity

-Embedded banking, or the use of API-driven interfaces to integrate financial functions into digital environments, is now the most discussed banking trend.
-The process involves banking outside of a bank branch, site, or mobile app that has grown during the pandemic.
+Embedded banking, or the use of API-driven interfaces to integrate financial functions into digital environments, is now one of the most discussed trends in online banking.
+The process involves banking outside a bank branch, site, or mobile app.
 And, in our opinion, the situation will not change much in the coming years.
 According to research from J.P.
 Morgan, the income per customer of software companies that integrate payments into their systems increases by 2-5 times.
-Furthermore, by 2025, embedded finance will generate USD 230 billion in revenue, up from USD 22.5 billion in 2020.
-As more fintech seek bank partners to provide financial services, banks can provide a banking-as-a-service option via their API platform, leveraging current licensed and regulated infrastructure.
+Furthermore, by 2032, embedded finance is estimated to generate USD 106 billion in revenue, up from USD 14.5 billion in 2022.
+As more fintech companies seek bank partners to provide financial services, banks can provide a banking-as-a-service option via their API platform, leveraging current licensed and regulated infrastructure.

 Customer-driven digital banking